dlabouesse/web-server-installer/README.md

 - Configures hostname
 - Installs and configures Postfix
 - Installs and configures OpenDKIM (Optional, see [Optional DKIM support](#Optional-DKIM-support))
-- Optionally sets up weekly security updates
+- ~Optionally sets up weekly security updates~ (not tested on Debian 12)
 - Installs and configures fail2ban.
 Also installs firewalld as firewall.
 - Installs PortSentry to prevent port scanning
 - Installs Docker and Docker Compose